We Tested Several Window Fans—Our Favorite Made Warm Days More Bearable

 Type

-When shopping for the best cooling fan, it’s important to consider which of the three types are best suited for the job.
+When shopping for the best cooling fan, it’s important to consider which of the three types of fans is best suited for the job.
 Window fans come in three different types: standard frame, desk, and floor.

 • Standard frame: This type of window fan is designed to sit inside the window between the sash and the sill.
 Unlike a box fan, which simply sits on the sill, a window fan is installed using mounting hardware and has adjustable panels that fill the gaps on either side of the fan.
 These fans may also be held in place with a sliding window.
 Some standard frame fans are vertical window fans that can have either single or double blades.
 Unlike other fan types, a standard-frame fan is often reversible, allowing it to function as either an intake or exhaust fan, or both simultaneously.
 Since a standard frame is positioned inside the window, it does the best job of moving air in or out of a room.